rebelsky/sams-assorted-musings-reflections/inbox-zero-05.md

 [10] I might end up passing _Thinking Fast and Slow_ on to eldest.
 It seems like his type of book.

+[11] They inserted an apostrophe.

+[12] It sounds more like "cannery" to me.
+But buying some canned prairie does sound interesting.
+It might go well with the new Trump Tater Chips.

+[14] No, we don't promise to pay in order to review papers.
+Rather, we indicate which papers we would prefer to review and which papers we would prefer not to review.
+Here's the full set of instructions, from Simon [15], the primary contact for reviewing.

+> Under the Bidding menu you will find a list of the submission titles, and you can choose whether to show or hide the corresponding abstracts.
+You will choose, for each paper, whether you would like to review it, you are willing to review it, or you have a conflict of interest and can't review it.
+The default, no interest, requires no action.
+Please give every paper your careful consideration: we hope that most reviewers will be willing to review most of the papers.

+> You should declare a conflict of interest when it is your own paper or you know who wrote the paper.

+> All bids must be in by the end of Friday 20 January (UTC-12).
+If you have not bid by then, I shall assume that you are not receiving emails from EasyChair, and shall regretfully remove your name from the list of reviewers.

+> If your bid shows interest in only a handful of papers, please expect it to be augmented with bids for the least popular papers, in the interest of fairness to the reviewers who have made more substantial bids.

+> As you have already been informed, papers will be assigned to reviews at the start of Monday 23 January.
+You will then have three weeks to complete your reviews, and during the following two weeks you are expected to be available to take part in discussion and possible revision of your reviews.
+If you will be unavailable for either of these periods, please let me know now.

+[15] I love that there's an important computer scientist who has only one name, and therefore breaks many systems.

+[16] We have the option of showing abstracts during the bidding process.
+I do.

+[17] Since CS is so different, I probably should not comment on the general issues raised in the article.
+But I think I might enjoy reflecting on the issues.

+[18] I tried signing up for Caviar [19].
+They said "Sorry, we currently aren't serving that area."

+[19] As a customer, not as a driver.

 ---